In asset pricing, there are two main approaches: equilibrium models and arbitrage pricing models.

 • $(E(R_m) - R_f)$ is the market risk premium.

-• $SMB$ (Small minus big) is the size factor, which captures the return difference between small and large firms.
+• $SMB$ (Small minus Big) is the size factor, capturing the return difference between small and large firms.

-• $HML$ (High minus low) is the value factor, which captures the return difference between high and low book-to-market firms.
+• $HML$ (High minus Low) is the value factor, capturing the return difference between high and low book-to-market firms.

-The Fama-French 3-factor model is an extension of the CAPM, which adds two additional factors to explain the expected return of an asset.
-The model suggests that small firms and value firms tend to outperform large firms and growth firms, respectively.
+The Fama-French 3-factor model extends the CAPM by adding two additional factors to better explain expected returns.
+It suggests that small firms and value firms tend to outperform large firms and growth firms, respectively.

 Sections